caiks/WBOT02/README.md

 In `actor001` the fixed position *models* had many identical *events* in a *slice* from the opening introduction sequence, the closing credit sequence, and other pauses in the action.
 Some *slices* might even be identical to a single *event*.
 We would like to compare these *models* to those created in random or other modes.
 To see what is going on in a *model*, the `actor002` GUI displays the representations and *likelihoods* of the ancestors and siblings of the current centre's *slice*.
 It can also optionally display some example *events* from the *slice*.

 This ability to 'browse' the *model* enables us to make qualitative estimates of how generic the *model* is.
 Of course we do not want it to be too generic - the *model* would never become large enough to be useful in the compute time available without a solution to the problem of *model* duplication due to translation.
-So we need explore modes that focus the search on hot spots and hot scales.
+So we need to explore modes that focus the search on hot spots and hot scales.
 These are rather like the fixed points, in that the *slices* will be more specialised, but also like the random points because the hotspots initially have a certain degree of arbitrariness about them.

  `actor002` was developed to both create *models* and browse them, but the event loop architecture of a GUI means that the callbacks must remain short and so the active induce must be done in a separate thread.
 This can cause the *model* to lag behind the *events* depending on the act mode and the active induce parameterisation.
 Dealing with the lags and interruptions tends to make it difficult to reproduce experiments - especially as the *event* capture is by screen grab.
 In addition, occasional prompts to continue from the BBC website used for the Fireman Sam videos meant that a motion detector was required to pause the active when the action stops.
 The Windows O/S that was used for development was a desktop O/S rather than a server O/S so there there were problems arising from the operating system's scheduling of long running processes.
 Ultimately wotbot will comprise a client-server architecture with the sensors and actuators on the client, e.g. a mobile phone, and the active system running on a server machine.